TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 A mechanism that SmartDataCenter uses to associate network segments with physical network adapters on the headnode and on compute nodes.

+## LX

+**LX** refers to an `lx` brand zone.
+LX zones use system call translation to execute native Linux binaries on an illumos kernel.
+LX zones also have the SmartOS system mounted under `/native`, and can execute any native SmartOS binary.
+Linux binaries cannot execute in the global zone or native zones.

 ## Managed hosting

 > "A type of Internet hosting in which the client leases an entire server not